cjbackman/cjbackman.com/content/on/a-system-of-learning.md

 _Figure 1.
 The root level of my personal wiki in [Notion](https://www.notion.so/)._

-So what do the pipelines that feed the inflow into my knowledge base look like?
+So what do the pipelines that feed my knowledge base look like?
 They all follow the same high-level flow, check -> consume -> capture, with slight variations for each source.

 ### Articles